The 2022-23 payment rate for CAPS is up to $650.40 per person.

 - their Department of Veterans’ Affairs trustee or agent

-- someone the Department of Health agrees is a responsible person
+- someone the Department of Health and Aged Care agrees is a responsible person

 - an organisation that helps the person buy continence products.